Dallas Age Discrimination Lawyer

 Below are 3 of the most common forms of age-related discrimination:

-- Employers that mistakenly assume that older employees are slower, less innovative, likely to make more mistakes, etc.
+- Employers mistakenly assume that older employees are slower, less innovative, likely to make more mistakes, etc.

-- Employers that violate the technical rules, such as failure to provide employees with age data during a reduction in force.
+- Employers violate the technical rules, such as failure to provide employees with age data during a reduction in force.

 How to Identify Workplace Age Discrimination

 It is challenging to prove age-related discrimination in the workplace.
 One way is to identify patterns where younger workers are treated more favorably compared to older workers.

 - Training and apprenticeship, or any other program, that has age limitations